-Since the boys were born we’ve had quite a few friends and family remark that we’re brave to have white sofas in our home.
+Since the boys were born we’ve had quite a few friends and family remark that we’re ‘brave’ to have white sofas.
+I’m not sure if it’s brave or foolhardy but I’ve always loved pale coloured sofas.
+Plus, but I’ve got some top tips for keeping white sofas looking nice!

 Yep. £9.99 for two perfectly good, Sofa Workshop, sofas.